 In early 2019, Neon launched its second insurance-linked securities transaction through NCM Re (UK PCC) Ltd. ("NCM Re"), which provided \$77 million in collateralized quota share reinsurance that assumed 17.1% of the Neon Lloyd's syndicate's property treaty reinsurance and direct and facultative portfolios.
 Losses are recovered from NCM Re before Neon's catastrophe excess of loss reinsurance coverage applies.
 In addition to NCM Re, in 2019 Neon placed a quota share treaty, which covered 12.8% of Neon's gross property losses.
-Also in 2019, Neon placed a 25.5% quota share reinsurance treaty, which covered its property insurance and a further 7.1% quota share treaty, which covered its property insurance and a further 7.1% quota share treaty, which covered its property insurance and a further 7.1% quota share treaty, which covered its property insurance and a further 7.1% quota share treaty.
+Also in 2019, Neon placed a 25.5% quota share reinsurance treaty, which covered its property insurance and a further 7.1% quota share treaty, which covered its property insurance placed under binding authorities.

 In January 2020, AFG's property and casualty insurance subsidiaries renewed substantially all of their catastrophe reinsurance coverages.
 For AFG's U.S.-based operations, the Company continued to place \$85 million of coverage in excess of a \$15 million per event primary retention in the traditional reinsurance markets.
 In addition, AFG's U.S.-based operations have a \$34 million layer of coverage in excess of \$100 million in catastrophe losses that will be up for renewal in June 2020.
-Neon placed \$130 million of coverage in excess of a \$15 million per event primary retention and \$30 million of coverage in excess of a \$15 million per event primary retention and \$30 million of coverage in excess of a \$15 million per event primary retention and \$30 million of coverage in excess of a \$15 million per event primary retention and \$30 million of coverage in excess of a \$15 million per event primary retention and \$30 million of coverage in excess of a \$15 million per event primary retention and \$30 million of coverage in excess of a \$15 million per event primary retention and \$30 million of coverage in excess of a \$15 million per event primary retention and \$30 million of coverage in excess of \$15 million per event on assumed business.
-In addition to Neon's catastrophe excess of loss reinsurance coverage, Neon has placed a quota share treaty which covers 20% of Neon's gross property losses with a \$310 million event limit (maximum \$46 million recoverable) and a further 25% quota share treaty covering its property insurance with a \$185 million event limit (maximum \$46 million recoverable), which supplements its catastrophe excess of loss reinsurance.
+Neon placed \$130 million of coverage in excess of a \$15 million per event primary retention and \$30 million of coverage in excess of \$15 million per event on assumed business.
+In addition to Neon's catastrophe excess of loss reinsurance coverage, Neon has placed a quota share treaty which covers 20% of Neon's gross property losses with a \$310 million event limit (maximum \$62 million recoverable) and a further 25% quota share treaty covering its property insurance with a \$185 million event limit (maximum \$46 million recoverable), which supplements its catastrophe excess of loss reinsurance.
 Recoveries from Neon's property insurance quota share treaties apply before calculating losses recoverable from the catastrophe excess of loss reinsurance.